-A nice change for pizza night, these Easy Calzones use store-bought pizza dough and feature two great filling ideas, with a great list of more great calzone fillings for you to try, too!
+A nice change for pizza night, these easy calzones start with store-bought pizza dough.
+With lots great calzone filling ideas for you to try, too!

 Friday night is typically pizza night at our house.
 When we’re in the mood for a bit of a change up, we look to calzones!
 Calzones, of course, are just pizza in turn-over form.
 To make these easy calzones, I started with a good quality, store-bought pizza dough, but you can easily use your favourite homemade pizza dough instead, if you prefer.